 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Nowadays, with the growing consciousness among Chinese consumers about the importance of regular eye checkups and proper eye protection, the eyewear market has rapidly developed over the years.
 The glasses are perceived as an accessory of fashion, which motivates consumers to buy multiple products from eyewear for more fashionable or better quality options

-The glasses market
+The eyewear market in China

 China has one of the highest frequency cases of myopia in the world and its myopic population is expected to increase by 8% on average annually.

-With the rising disposable incomes, Chinese consumers are paying more attention about their health and protection of their eyes.
-So they are very careful when they are choosing glasses, because they preferred to buy glasses of higher quality.
+With the rising disposable incomes, Chinese consumers are paying more attention to their health and the protection of their eyes.
+So they are very careful when they are choosing glasses because they prefer to buy glasses of higher quality.

 The Chinese market eyewear sells more than 50 million pairs annually, nearly 20 billion Yuan.
 The residents of small towns buy new glasses once every three or four years unlike those in the cities change approximately every two years.

 China Eyewear Market: Sales Channels